dascentral/dotfiles/software/mysql.md

 Note that these instructions will remove any data stored within existing MySQL installations.
 Ensure you backup any data that you wish to keep before removing the application.

+These instructions also assume you'll be uninstalling MySQL 5.7.

 ### MySQL Services

 You will first want to stop the MySQL service.
 If using Homebrew, this can be done via the following: